 Owners or operators of facilities or equipment regulated by this subarticle, and who are required by federal, state, or local law to hold local air district permits that cover those facilities or equipment shall apply for local air district permit terms ensuring compliance with this article.
 This requirement applies to facilities or equipment upon issuance of any new local air district permit covering these facilities or equipment, or upon the scheduled renewal of an existing permit covering these facilities or equipment.

-If, after the effective date of this subarticle, any local air district amends or adopts permitting rules that result in additional equipment or facilities regulated by this subarticle becoming subject to local air district permitting requirements, then owners or operators of that equipment or facility must apply for terms in any applicable local air district permits for that equipment or facility that ensure compliance with this subarticle.
+If, after the effective date of this subarticle, any local air district amends or adopts permitting rules that result in additional equipment or facilities regulated by this subarticle becoming subject to local air district permitting requirements, then owners or operators of that equipment or facility shall apply for terms in any applicable local air district permits for that equipment or facility that ensure compliance with this subarticle.

-Registration Requirements
+Facility and Equipment Reporting Requirements

-Owners or operators of facilities or equipment that are regulated by this subarticle shall register the equipment at each facility by reporting the following information to ARB as specified in Appendix A Table A6 no later than January 1, 2018, unless the local air district has established a registration or permitting program that collects at least the following information, and has entered into a Memorandum of Agreement with ARB specifying how information is to be shared with ARB.
+Owners or operators of facilities or equipment that are regulated by this subarticle (meaning that section 95666 applies to the facility or equipment, regardless of any exemptions from specific requirements) shall report the following information to CARB as specified in Appendix A, Table A6 no later than January 1, 2018, or within 30 days of a new facility beginning operations, unless the local air district has established a registration or permitting program that collects at least the following information, and has entered into a Memorandum of Agreement with CARB specifying how information is to be shared with CARB.
+Reports to CARB shall be submitted through the California Electronic Greenhouse Gas Reporting Tool (Cal e-GGRT), which is accessed at the following website address: https://ssl.arb.ca.gov/Cal-eGGRT/login.do.

 The owner or operator's name and contact information.